VittuNascimento/VittuNascimento/README.md

 - 👀 I’m interested in Moible development
 - 🌱 I’m currently learning Front-End
 - 💞️ I’m looking to collaborate on works and projects
-- 📫 How to reach me Linkedin: https://www.linkedin.com/in/vittor-nascimento-576559230/
+- 📫 How to reach me in Linkedin: https://www.linkedin.com/in/vittor-nascimento-576559230/

 <!---
 VittuNascimento/VittuNascimento is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.